Interbody Fusion (TLIF/XLIF/ALIF)

 What Is A Interbody Fusion (TLIF/XLIF/ALIF)?

 All these interbody fusion techniques aim to restore disc height, decompress neural structures, and promote spinal fusion to stabilize the spine.
 The specific approach chosen depends on factors such as the location and extent of the disc pathology, the surgeon’s preference and expertise, and the patient’s overall health.
-It deems important to consult with a qualified spine surgeon to determine the most appropriate surgical technique for an individual case.
+It is deemed important to consult with a qualified spine surgeon to determine the most appropriate surgical technique for an individual case.

-Types of Interbody Fusions
+What are the Different Types of Interbody Fusions?